12 Week Dumbbell Workout Plan (PDF) Using Special 10 Exercises Proven Best

 Press back into a plank, keeping the body straight and strong.
 Wrists stay neutral throughout the movement.

-Printable Dumbbell Workout Chart With Schedule (Dumbbell Only Workout Chart)
+Printable Dumbbell Exercise Chart With Schedule (Dumbbell Only Workout Chart)

 This 12 week program is divided into three phases.
 While dumbbell workouts for women and men can be essentially the same, this program includes different options for accessory lifts based on aesthetic goals.

 Choose the upper body-focused printable dumbbell exercises to prioritize strength development in the arms, chest, and back, or choose the exercises in parentheses to prioritize strength development in the legs and core.
-Learn more about workout splits by reading Is Training Legs 3 Times a Week Too Much?
+You can learn more about workout splits by reading about whether training legs three times a week is excessive.

 Weeks 1-4 (Hypertrophy Phase)